EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/Work-with-PowerShell-variables.md

 ## Task

-Store 'cl1' and 'smart.etc' in separate variables and create a third variable for a FQDN using the two variables.
+Store 'cl1' and 'ad.adatum.com' in separate variables and create a third variable for a FQDN using the two variables.
 Calculate the time until December 25th of the current year.
 Calculate the number of bytes of 7 TB.

 ## Instructions

 Perform these steps on CL1.

-1. Logon as **smart\Administrator**.
+1. Logon as **ad\Administrator**.
 1. From the context-menu of **Start** (you can press WIN + X), launch **Windows Terminal** as Administrator.
 1. Store 'cl1' in the variable $hostname.